lspiehler/node-fauxmo/README.md

 # node-fauxmo
-Make fake WeMo devices.
-Another Node.JS port of fauxmo, borrowing heavily from fauxmojs
+Make fake WeMo devices!
+Another Node.JS port of fauxmo, borrowing heavily from fauxmojs.
+This library gives you the ability to easily control anything you'd like from your Alexa enabled devices.
+You can control an array of relays from a raspberry pi or even start, stop, and get the status of a service on your computer.
+I've also added the ability to get the status of a "fake device from an external source.
+Enjoy!"

 # Installation
 npm install node-fauxmo